Skip to content

 Toman per USD · Tehran open market

 The black-market USD rate Tehran’s trading houses quote when transacting.
-The Central Bank’s posted rate (42,000 Toman) has been frozen for years and is no longer a market price; the figure above is the rate Iranians actually pay.
+The government’s official rate is an administratively set, subsidized rate that sits far below what the open market charges and is not a price most Iranians can actually buy dollars at; the figure above is the rate they pay.

 Watch this number when headlines break.
 The rial tends to move ahead of Brent on Iran escalation: capital flight into hard currency is faster than the oil futures re-pricing the same risk.